capactio/capact/cmd/ocftool/docs/ocftool_upgrade.md

       --helm-repo-url string                Capact Helm chart repository URL.
 Use @master tag to select repository which holds master Helm chart versions. (default "https://storage.googleapis.com/capactio-awesome-charts")
   -h, --help                                help for upgrade
-      --increase-resource-limits            Enables higher resource requests and limits for components. (default true) --max-queue-time duration             Maximum waiting time for the completion of other, currently running upgrade tasks, where "0" means "infinite".
+      --increase-resource-limits            Enables higher resource requests and limits for components. (default true) --max-queue-time duration             Maximum waiting time for the completion of other, currently running upgrade tasks.
 Valid time units are "ns", "us" (or "µs"), "ms", "s", "m", "h". (default 10m0s)
       --override-capact-image-repo string   Allows you to override Docker image repository for Capact components.
 By default, Docker image repository from Helm chart is used.
       --override-capact-image-tag string    Allows you to override Docker image tag for Capact components.
 By default, Docker image tag from Helm chart is used.
       --timeout duration                    Maximum time during which the upgrade process is being watched, where "0" means "infinite".
 Valid time units are "ns", "us" (or "µs"), "ms", "s", "m", "h". (default 10m0s)